 MICHAEL LOEW BIO

 Born in New York City to a family of poor immigrants, Michael Loew eventually attended the Art Students League, whose faculty included such artists of the Ashcan School as Robert Henri, John Sloan and George Luks.
 Their influence, coupled with his own first-hand experience resulted in compelling, highly sympathetic yet unsentimental depictions of urban life produced at the outset of his career.
-Loew's post-high school apprenticeship to a stained glass maker was responsible for an early emergence of a strong colour sensibility.
+Loew's post-high school apprenticeship to a stained glass maker provided him with a strong colour sensibility early on.

 Loew then moved deliberately into abstraction and began a thorough study of post-Cubism with Hans Hofmann and at the Atelier Léger in Paris.
 Loew fell under the spell of Mondrian and added Klee’s lightness of spirit to his own quiet intensity.
 In 1948 he joined the Spiral Group, a co-operative of artists determined to exhibit experimental work, and in 1949, when he had his first one-man show at the Artists Gallery in New York, he was invited to join the American Abstract Artists group.

 For many years, he taught art, first as visiting professor at the Portland Museum School in Oregon, then from 1958 to 1985 at the School of Visual Arts in New York City.
 Over the years, he was the recipient of numerous awards including a Ford Foundation Award, National Endowment of the Arts Fellowship and a Guggenheim Foundation Fellowship.
 His work is found in virtually all of the large American museums as well as in many prominent international collections.